 Starts Windows * domain controller running *Active Directory so that the directory service can be restored.
 This option is intended for IT professionals and administrators.

-* Active Directory : Awindows based directory service that stores information about resources (sush as printer, users,computer& groups) and makes this information available to users and other omputers.
+* domain controller : A server in an active directory network that manages user logon and access to net work and shared resources. * Active Directory : Awindows based directory service that stores information about resources (sush as printer, users,computer& groups) and makes this information available to users and other omputers.

 9. Debugging Mode